tskit-dev/tutorials/args.md

 structures for simulation or inference is therefore infeasible.
 :::

-## Working with the ARG
+## Working with the tree sequence graph

-All the normal tskit functions can be used to analyse an ARG stored in tskit form.
-However, some operations are naturally though of in terms of the tree sequence as a graph.
+All tree sequences, including, but not limited to full ARGs, can be treated as directed (acyclic) graphs.
+Although many tree sequence operations operate from left to right along the genome, some are more naturally though of as passing from node to node via the edges, regardless of the genomic position of the edge.
+This section describes some of these fundamental graph operations.

 ### Graph traversal

 The standard edge iterator, {meth}`TreeSequence.edge_diffs()`, goes from left to right along the genome, matching the {meth}`TreeSequence.trees()` iterator.
-This means that unlike most conventional graph traversal methods, the returned edges are *not* necessarily grouped by node ID (either the edge's parent node or the edge's child node).
+Although this will visit all the edges in the graph, these will *not* necessarily be grouped by the node ID either of the edge parent or the edge child.
+To do this, an alternative traversal (from top-to-bottom or bottom-to-top of the tree sequence) is required.

 To traverse the graph by node ID, the {meth}`TreeSequence.nodes()` iterator can be used.
 In particular, because parents are required to be strictly older than their